Skip to main content

 The MSU HRPP office will send a notification and make available a reliance acknowledgment letter in the MSU IRB online system once:

-• A reliance agreement that encompasses MSU’s involvement has been fully executed by both institutions (e.g., study specific reliance agreement, SMART IRB Letter of Acknowledgment or via the SMART IRB online system, agreement that the study falls under an already executed Institutional Authorization Agreement), and
+• A reliance agreement that encompasses MSU’s involvement has been finalized (e.g., fully executed IAA, SMART IRB Letter of Acknowledgment or via the SMART IRB online system, agreement that the study falls under an already executed institution-wide agreement), and

-• Approval from the external IRB for MSU’s involvement has been received.
+• Approval from the reviewing IRB for MSU’s involvement has been received.

 Research and/or clinical investigations involving human subjects that engage MSU (including enrollment of research subjects) cannot begin until the MSU PI receives the MSU HRPP acknowledgement letter and as applicable, the executed contract and consent congruency review has been completed and all other applicable requirements and approvals for the study have been met.